The History of UK Jazz Dance

 The Dood: So how did you view the scene up north compared to down south?

-There were less DJ’s and less events going on, but those events were bigger.
+There were less DJ’s and fewer events going on, but those events were bigger.
 So what was all happening just in London, that would be happening from Birmingham to Manchester to Blackpool, Wigan, whatever, Leeds.
-They all had their pockets but there wasn’t tons of residency’s going on in the North of England, it was more to do with all-dayer’s and one off special events.
-They were regular enough…sometimes one event a week, especially the all-dayer’s, they’d be eight or ten DJ’s on those bills and they’d hold around three thousand people.
-So people from the North and the Midlands would focus on the all-dayer’s each weekend.
+They all had their pockets but there wasn’t tons of residency’s going on in the North of England, it was more to do with all-dayers and one-off special events.
+They were regular enough…sometimes one event a week, especially the all-dayers, they’d be eight or ten DJ’s on those bills and they’d hold around three thousand people.
+So people from the North and the Midlands would focus on the all-dayers each weekend.

 Perhaps the smaller DJ’s in the north and south thought that certain tunes that were big up north would not be known down south and vice-versa, but that was absolute rubbish.
 I mean Colin Curtis, the biggest DJ in the north of England.
 Bob Jones and Colin Curtis would talk on the phone all the time.
 Chris Hill too, it was like ‘oh, what’s big for you right now Bob?’
 On that higher echelon kinda level, they knew exactly what was going on.

-The Dood: How did you get into the music and percussion and how old where you?
+The Dood: How did you get into the music and percussion and how old were you?

 The Dood: That’s amazing!

 Snowboy: Yeah!
 So a lot of us all came through at the same time and wanted to become musicians having discovered this music.
 Because the music was so inspiring, hearing it in these clubs – real mature, well made, fantastic productions, incredible musicianship.
 It was inspiring for many, many people.